supercollider/example-plugins/README.md

 If you're not using sclang, the installation method varies.
 Ask the developer(s) of the client if you're not sure how.

 ## Development workflow

 In order to start developing a new UGen, make a copy of one of the example's directory.
 Change the `.cpp` filename, as well as the name and contents of the corresponding `.sc` file, and update the beginning of `CMakeLists.txt` with your new `.cpp` filename.
 Then you're ready to work on the code.
+If you are using `git`

 If you change your source file(s) or `CMakeLists.txt`, simply use `make` to recompile the shared library.
 You will need to restart scsynth/supernova for your changes to take effect.